THE DORDOGNE VALLEY

 A single street crosses the medieval city, delimited by ancient fortified gates.
-Surrounding Rocamadour visitors can also enjoy many sites and activities: the fabulous eagle show at Le Rocher des Aigles, or the free roaming monkeys in La Forêt des Singes … It is a great day out and a fantastic place to share an ice cream or have a drink with friends while taking in the stunning views.
+Visitors can also enjoy many sites and activities in Rocamadour such as an amazing birds of prey show at Le Rocher des Aigles, or a walk in the forest with free roaming monkeys in La Forêt des Singes … It is a great day out and a fantastic place to share an ice cream or have a drink with friends while taking in the stunning views.

 The most beautiful villages in France

 In the Dordogne Valley, no less than 5 villages have received the prestigious label of « Most Beautiful Village in France ».
 Chosen for the beauty of their architecture and heritage, these select few all have distinctive charm and appeal… Collonges-la-Rouge is a colourful display of manors and houses built in a unique red sandstone.
 Carennac boasts an incredible 11th century priory and Renaissance houses along the Dordogne river.
 Autoire’s honey coloured stone and brown tiled roofs blend harmoniously with the backdrop of dramatic cliffs.
 Autoire has so many manors, the locals call it “Little Versailles”!.